piclas-framework/piclas/doc/userguide/030_features_models.md

 |                   |        |  can be several times the mesh size in this direction.  |

-### Tracing  (NEEDS UPDATING)
+### Tracing

-    TriaTracking = F
-    DoRefMapping = F
+    TrackingMethod = tracing

-This method traces the particles throughout the domain.
+This method traces the particle trajectory throughout the domain.
 The initial element is determined by computing the intersection between the particle-element-origin vector and each element face.
-If non of the six element faces are hit, the particle is located inside of this element.
+If none of the six element faces are hit, the particle is located inside of this element.
 Next, the particle trajectory is traced throughout the domain.
-Hence, each face is checked for an intersection and a particle mapped accordingly into the neighbor element or perform a boundary condition.
+Hence, each face is checked for an intersection and a particle assigned accordingly to neighbor elements or the interaction with boundary conditions occur.
 This algorithm has no inherent self-consistency check.
-For critical intersections (beginning,end of particle path or close to edges of faces) an additional safety check is performed by recomputing the element check and if it fails a re-localization of the particle.
-Particles traveling parallel to faces are in a undefined state and a currently removed.
-This prints a warning message.
-Note, the tracing on periodic meshes works only for non-mpi computations.
+For critical intersections (beginning or end of a particle path or if a particle is located close to the edges of element faces) an additional safety check is performed by recomputing the element check and if it fails a re-localization of the particle is required.
+Particles traveling parallel to element faces are in an undefined state and are currently removed from the computation.
+This leads to a warning message.
+Note that tracing on periodic meshes works only for non-mpi computations.
 Periodic displacement requires additional coding.